jacksund/simmate/docs/apps/badelf.md

 # Write ELF or Charge Density for all atoms of a given type
 badelf.write_species_file(
     file_type="ELFCAR", # can also be CHGCAR
-    species="He", # He is used as a placeholder for electride electrons )
+    species="X", # X is used as a placeholder for electride electrons )

 # Write ELF or Charge Density for one atom